DHTMLX/gantt-docs/data/desktop/select.md

 ];
 ~~~

-- Set the label for the section:
+2) Set a label for the section:

 ~~~js
 gantt.locale.labels.section_priority = "Priority";